AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

 assembly language is not simpler.

-With those caveats in place, let's first examine how to do it in general and then how to express it GNAT specifically.
+With those caveats in place, let's first examine how to do it in general and then how to express it with GNAT specifically.

 The right way to express an arbitrary sequence of one or more assembly language statements is to use so-called "code statements."
 A code statement is an Ada